cactuslab/capacitor-native-navigation/README.md

 Capacitor Native Navigation tries as much as possible to be a seamless adaptation of React DOM to native, however there are some differences that you should be aware of.

-Each view is mounted as a separate React DOM root.
-If there are ten _views_ in a _stack_ there will be ten React DOM roots.

-The components in each view continue to respond to state changes (such as Redux, or timers), even if they're not currently visible.
-You must be careful not to trigger unintentional side-effects such as navigation from a component that is not visible.
+Each view is mounted as a separate React portal.
+Views in a _stack_ remain mounted, even when not the frontmost in the stack, so they continue to respond to state changes (such as Redux, or timers), even if they're not currently visible.
+Be careful not to trigger unintentional side-effects such as navigation from a component that is not visible.

-Because each view is a separate root, you cannot share context or state between two views.
-Instead use global context / state such as [Redux](https://redux.js.org), or pass state between views using navigation state.
-This has the additional benefit that state will be maintained when reloading the page in the browser.

 ## React Router